Foundation Repair Dictionary

 L

-• Lateral pressure refers to force applied horizontally against a foundation wall, typically from soil, water, or both.
+Force applied horizontally against a foundation wall, typically from soil, water, or both.
 Unlike vertical loads from the structure above, lateral pressure pushes sideways.

 Lateral pressure tends to matter most when pressure increases due to poor drainage, rising groundwater, or changes in soil moisture.
 Managing water and soil conditions often reduces its effects.

-• Load path describes how weight from the roof, floors, and walls travels through a structure and into the foundation and soil below.
+How weight from the roof, floors, and walls travels through a structure and into the foundation and soil below.
 A continuous load path allows loads to be transferred as intended.

 Load paths tend to matter most when structural changes are proposed or when movement suggests loads may not be transferring evenly.
 In stable structures, the load path functions quietly in the background.